jsforce/jsforce-website/src/partials/document/connection.html.md

-    redirectUri : '<your Salesforce OAuth2 redirect URI is here>' }, instanceUrl : '<your Salesforce server URL (e.g. https://na1.salesforce.com) is here>', accessToken : '<your Salesforrce OAuth2 access token is here>', refreshToken : '<your Salesforce OAuth2 refresh token is here>' });
+    redirectUri : '<your Salesforce OAuth2 redirect URI is here>' }, instanceUrl : '<your Salesforce server URL (e.g. https://na1.salesforce.com) is here>', accessToken : '<your Salesforce OAuth2 access token is here>', refreshToken : '<your Salesforce OAuth2 refresh token is here>' });
 conn.on("refresh", function(accessToken, res) {